mattermost/mattermost-developer-documentation/site/content/contribute/getting-started/test-servers.md

 ---
-title: "Test Servers"
+title: "Test servers"
-heading: "Pull Request Test Servers"
+heading: "Pull request test servers"
-description: "Leveraging our Cloud infrastructure we can spin up full environments on demand to test code submitted in a PR."
+description: "Leverage our cloud infrastructure we can spin up full environments on demand to test code submitted in a PR."
 date: 2022-01-28T00:00:00-04:00
 weight: 8
 ---